 THANK YOU VOLUNTEERS!

-Friends of Columbia Park is a small but mighty group that is led by an amazing board of directors.
-It takes dedication and hard work from all of our board members to keep our group organized, focused and moving in the right direction.
+FOCP is a small but mighty group that is led by an amazing board of directors who work hard to keep our group organized, focused and moving in the right direction to steward Columbia Park.

 CURRENT BOARD MEMBERS:

 • Jeff Heil, Member at Large, Past President

 • Mary Englund, Member at Large, Volunteer Program, Newsletter